Nancy Kopell: Early life and education

-Kopell was born on November 8, 1942 and grew up on Pelham Parkway in the Bronx.
+Kopell was born on November 8, 1942, and grew up on Pelham Parkway in the Bronx.
 Her father was an accountant and her mother and older sister also majored in mathematics.
-In 1963, she graduated from Cornell University with a B.S. in mathematics.
-She then went on to earn an M.A. and Ph.D. in mathematics from the University of California, Berkeley in 1967.
-From a young age, she was exposed to mathematics.
-Her mother was a mathematics major, her father worked as an accountant, and her older sister studied math.

 As a child, she had a severe eye problem which taught her how to cope with being "different."
 This ability to cope would help her successfully deal with feelings of marginalization she would later experience as a female scientist.
 She attributes her professional success to this ability as well as the support she received from mentors throughout her career.
 Her high school teachers encouraged her to go into the mathematics field.

 During her undergraduate education at Cornell University, she registered for a mathematics honors program, and was the only female participant.
-She considered several majors, such as economics and chemistry, but chose to major in math.
 Kopell graduated from Cornell with an A.B. in 1963.

 She then decided to attend graduate school in order to "find an alternative to the more traditional life her family expected for her."
 Kopell originally applied to programs on the East Coast and was admitted to all of them except for one; however, after being encouraged by another student, she chose to attend school on the West Coast instead.
 She was admitted to the University of California, Berkeley, with a fellowship and graduated with an M.A. and a Ph.D. in 1967.
 At Berkeley, she did well on her exams and was known as the "bright female."
 However, she struggled in the early stages of her dissertation work and switched supervisors to Stephen Smale.
 Smale suggested a problem which Kopell almost singlehandedly solved, leading to her thesis in the field of dynamical systems which catapulted her career.